 Here are the basic details as I see them.

 Water destroys life on the planet.
-Humans store people, animals, and plants existing before the deluge in a vessel.
+Humans store people, animals, and plants that existed before the deluge in a vessel.
 The vessel floated above the destruction.
 The humans found land and repopulated the planet.

 Now, let's look at today and into the future.

 Someday, Mankind will probably need to leave this planet to survive as a species.
-This will not be a mass exodus but the movement of a small population of chosen individuals.
-More efficient would be to transport genetic material.
+This will not be a mass exodus but the movement of a small population of individuals.
+It would be more efficient to transport genetic material.
 They will have to take the essentials of life, food, and shelter with them.

 Here's my scenario.

+Far-fetched?
 Perhaps it has happened before.
-I only wonder if we'll get it right the third time around.
+Will we get it right the third time around?